 - Symptoms that get worse instead of better after your cold is gone.

 Most patients with a clinical diagnosis of acute sinusitis caused by a bacterial infection improve without antibiotic treatment.
 The specialist will initially offer appropriate doses of analgesics (pain-relievers), antipyretics (fever reducers), and decongestants.
 However if symptoms persist, a treatment consisting of antibiotics may be recommended.

 Antibiotics are labeled as narrow-spectrum drugs when they work against only a few types of bacteria.
 On the other hand, broad-spectrum antibiotics are more effective by attacking a wide range of bacteria, but are more likely to promote antibiotic resistance.
-For that reason, your ear, nose, and throat specialist will most likely prescribe narrow-spectrum antibiotics, which often cost less.
+For that reason, your ear, nose, and throat specialist will most likely prescribe narrow-spectrum sinus infection antibiotics, which often cost less.
 He/she may recommend broad-spectrum antibiotics for infections that do not respond to treatment with narrow-spectrum drugs.

 In most cases, antibiotics are prescribed for patients with specific findings of persistent purulent nasal discharge and facial pain or tenderness who are not improving after seven days or those with severe symptoms of rhinosinusitis, regardless of duration.
 On the basis of clinical trials, amoxicillin, doxycycline, or trimethoprim–sulfamethoxazole are preferred antibiotics.